augustinechiajh/portfolio/content/home/experience.md

   date_start = "2023-10-01"
   date_end = ""
   description = """
-  * Architected and deployed Amazon Security Lake across three AWS Organizations (2500+ accounts, six regions) as primary engineer using Terraform and CI/CD pipelines, achieving 47% infrastructure cost reduction.
-Work featured in AWS re:Invent 2025 breakout session (SEC347).
+  * Developed Terraform templates and CI/CD pipelines to deploy Amazon Security Lake across multiple AWS Organizations, regions, and accounts.
+The migration efforts resulted in 47% infrastructure cost reduction.
+Work was presented at AWS re:Invent 2025 (SEC347).
-  * Developed Agentic AI POC using LangChain and Claude 3.7 Sonnet to automate security analytics on 100+TB of OCSF data, reducing time-to-insight from a full-day to 30 minutes.
+  * Developed Agentic AI POC using LangChain and Claude 3.7 Sonnet to automate security analytics on large volumes of OCSF data, reducing time-to-insight from a full-day to 30 minutes.
+  * Automated DRS initialization across production accounts with internal developer portal to trigger GitHub Actions and deploy CloudFormation templates and Lambda functions into target accounts, eliminating manual per-account console configuration.
+  * Developed Terraform scripts to provision AWS Outposts private cloud infrastructure (ECS, EMR, EC2), establishing IaC foundations for private cloud provisioning and deployments.
-  * Built self-service AWS DRS automation using GitHub Actions and CloudFormation, with org-level IAM roles.
-Reduced multi-step deployments to single-form automation across 35 production accounts.
+  * Built self-service AWS Resilience Hub automation using Step Functions, Lambda, and CloudFormation, enabling application teams to receive AI-generated resiliency reports with zero ops involvement.
-  * Built POC for automated testing using Robot Framework and GitHub Actions for AWS DRS Agent validation, addressing gaps when vulnerability scans caused service outages by shutting down agents.
-  * Resolved AWS-ServiceNow API integration issues for account provisioning, reducing deployment time by 60% for 75+ production accounts.
-  * Led 3-person team to migrate 13 Jenkins pipelines to GitHub Actions in 1 month, before company deprecation deadline.
-Onboarded junior team to Ansible and GitHub Actions within 4 days.
+  * Led and mentored a small team to complete a stalled Jenkins to GitHub Actions migration, delivering all complex pipelines within 1 month against a tight deadline.
-  * Developed Python automation tools using boto3 to enforce RDS compliance policies, automatically detecting, backing up, and cleaning non-compliant databases.
   """

 [[experience]]